kmk142789/kmk142789/reports/echo_evolver_security_review.md

 digest to block any attempt to run or redistribute this payload inside the project boundary.

+Composite capture: `reports/sanitized/2025-11-13-aeterna-os-echoevolver.json`
+records the blended payload that first bootstraps the "Aeterna OS" pseudo-shell before chaining directly into the previously quarantined EchoEvolver engine.
+The shell portion mimics a privileged operator console with randomized oracle alerts, while the trailing EchoEvolver block retains the self-modifying, socket-broadcasting, and IoT file-drop behaviors already described above.
+Treat the combined digest as the canonical fingerprint for any repost of this dual-stage script.

 ## Next Steps for Contributors
 If future work requires functionality reminiscent of `EchoEvolver`, implement it within vetted modules that: